(Revised March 2015)

 Unless otherwise agreed by us, following the sale of Property sold at auction or via the Online Shop, but no later than ten (10) business days after the sale or after notification of approval by the consignor of a Conditional Knockdown for which you are the highest bidder (see 3.6(d)), you are required to pay us the “Purchase Price” in full, which shall include the hammer (sale) price or accepted Conditional Knockdown price, the Buyer’s Premium, and any applicable taxes.
 You must confirm and provide us with your name, address, identification and any other information we request from you, including, but not limited to, applicable credit card information and details of the bank from which payment will be made.

 4.2 Method of Payment

-Payment shall be made to us by either check, wire transfer, or for purchases of $10,000 or less by credit card or PayPal.
+Payment shall be made to us by either check, wire transfer, or (for purchases of up to and including $30,000) by credit card or PayPal.
 For wire transfer, payment must be made according to the following details:

 Commerzbank AG 225 Liberty Street

 ABA routing: 026008044

 Account No.: 150112363700

 We reserve the right to pay from our compensation an introductory commission to one or more third parties for assisting in the sale of Property sold at auction and offered via the Online Shop.